nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 To make the most of this guide, start by reading it from beginning to end.
 We recommend that you familiarize yourself with the basic concepts before moving on to the advanced topics.

-Use the interactive [table of contents](#table-of-contents) to navigate through the document quickly.
+You can use the interactive [table of contents](#table-of-contents) to navigate through the document quickly.
 Simply click on the bullet points to be taken to the relevant subsection.
 Follow the step-by-step instructions, screenshots, and examples to get the most out of the guide.

 ### Legends